Need to know how to start a blog and make money?

-As your blogging needs get more complicated, you may want to check out a tool like ConvertKit which allows me to easily add opt-in boxes directly to my website to request the email addresses of my readers, and even allows me to automatically send them a free gift like a printable planner or workbook.
+As your blogging needs get more complicated, you may want to check out a tool like ConvertKit which allows you to easily add opt-in boxes directly to your website to collect email addresses of your readers and automatically sends them a free gift like a printable planner or workbook.

 Whether it's MailChimp, ConvertKit, or some other email marketing platform, the most important part is that you use some reliable method of building your email list right away–it will be super helpful and allow you to make more money from your blog down the line.

-As always, if you have any questions while setting up your blog or need recommendations for website themes, don't hesitate to email me.
+As always, if you have any questions while setting up your blog or need recommendations for website themes, don't hesitate to comment below or email me.
 I'm here to help.
-Good luck!